jamesrcounts/jamesrcounts.com/_posts/2021-07-07-terraform-pipelines-with-azure-devops.md

 -   Terraform plan
 -   Publish the Terraform configuration and plan file

-Several setup steps are shared between build and deploy stages, so I’ve implemented them as templates.
+Several setup steps are shared between build and deploy stages, so I've implemented them as templates.
 The following sections explain each step.

 #### Shallow Clone